araskay/agentic_patterns/README.md

 2. Swarm pattern
 ![Multi-agent Swarm Pattern](agentic%20patterns%20-%20Multi-agent%20swarm.png)

+# Combining patterns
+It is important to note that these patterns are not fixed rules but should rather be viewed as flexible design building blocks.
+In practice, patterns are often customized and combined to create agentic systems.
+A orchestrator agent may use reflection and the work agents may use tools.

 # Running the code
 ## Environment Variables
 The following environment variables need to be set before running the code: